About the Park

 Named after Andrew Carnegie’s wife, the impressive Louise Carnegie Gates were erected in 1929 at the bottom of the High Street.

-Thanks to funding from the Heritage Lottery Fund, with match support from the Carnegie Dunfermline Trust and Fife Council, a £1.6 million transformation is currently underway to return this much-loved green space to its former glory.
-Restoration and improvement work is almost complete.
+Thanks to funding from the Heritage Lottery Fund, with match support from the Carnegie Dunfermline Trust and Fife Council, a £1.6 million transformation to return this much-loved green space to its former glory was completed in 2016.
 Click here for more on the project.